-As we’ve discussed many times, investing during Phase II of your financial life, when your cash-flow “faucet” turns off from work, the stakes go up, and your entire investing mindset and process has to drastically change.
+As we’ve discussed many times, investing during Phase II of your financial life, when your paycheck from work is no longer coming in, the stakes go way up, and your entire investing mindset and process has to drastically change.

 This is where the next set of strategies in your evidence-based investment system are so critical.

-After you have set aside what not to invest, i.e. five years’ worth of your anticipated withdrawals to support your cash flow needs in money markets and short-term fixed income instruments, and away from the volatility of your broadly diversified stock funds, implement The 4 Ds:
+After you’ve set aside what not to invest during your retirement, i.e. five years’ worth of your anticipated withdrawals to support your cash flow needs in money markets and short-term fixed income instruments, and away from the volatility of your broadly diversified stock index funds, implement The 4 Ds:

-- Determine: What percentage of your Retirement Bucket™ will you dedicate to the higher expected returns a broadly diversified mix of stock index funds have offered vs. bonds and money markets?
+1. Determine: What percentage of your Retirement Bucket™ of Investments will you dedicate to the higher expected returns a broadly diversified mix of stock index funds have offered vs. bonds and money markets?
 Historically, the higher the percentage, the higher the probability of capturing higher expected long-term returns and protecting your purchasing power.

 - Only 17% of actively managed funds have outperformed their index over the last 20 years, and it’s a different 17% each year.

-The most common question we all hear asked is what’s THE ideal investment mix at this stage in my life?
+The most common question we all hear asked is what’s THE ideal investment mix during my retirement years?

 - Is it 100 minus your age?